Pacioretty scores 2, Golden Knights beat Coyotes 7-1

 Amadio made it 5-1 with 7:13 remaining in the period, and Dadonov pushed Vegas’ lead to five with 4:52 left.

-Five of the Golden Knights’ goals came on odd-man rushes, including Pacioretty’s breakaway.
+Five of the Golden Knights’ goals came on odd-man rushes, including Pacioretty’s breakaway, as Vegas tied a season high with seven goals.

+“We recovered a lot of pucks and got a lot to scoring chances off of that,” Marchessault said.
+“That’s what created our momentum.
+Overall, it was one of good games of the year.”

 Marchessault scored his 10th goal at 6:58 of the first period, skating in alone after a pass from Roy on a 2-1 break out of the Coyotes’ defensive zone.